japila-books/spark-sql-internals/docs/SQLContext.md

 ```
 ====

-TIP: You may also use spark-sql-spark-sql.md[spark-sql shell script] to interact with Hive.
+TIP: You may also use `spark-sql` shell script to interact with Hive.

 Internally, it uses `SessionState.sqlParser.parsePlan(sql)` method to create a spark-sql-LogicalPlan.md[LogicalPlan].